 How can I learn more about the MSN program requirements?

-For information on the requirements for both the clinical nurse leader and nursing education program, visit the Master of Science in Nursing page.
+For information on the requirements of the program, visit the Master of Science in Nursing page.

 How do I apply for the graduate program?

 If you already have your bachelors of science in nursing degree, you will apply directly for the MSN program.
 You may apply online.

 After I apply, what else is required to complete my application?

 All students applying for graduate studies in nursing should submit all official transcripts from undergraduate work, three letters of professional recommendation, a copy of their nursing license, and a career goals statement.
 The GRE is waived for professional nurses who have a minimum of two years of nursing experience.

 Who is the program director for the MSN program and how can I contact her?

 The program director is Dr. Nancy Overstreet and she can be reached at 434.544.8340 or email@example.com,

 How can I find out more information on the status of my application?